11 November 2015

 Psalms 28 and 29

 In the first psalm, the there is an appeal to not be like people who don’t believe and / or those who are deceitful.
-The psalmist changes focus and reminds us how big and powerful God is.
+The psalmist changes focus and reminds us how big and powerful God is who saves and shepherds the people forever.

-The next psalm picks up this theme of the almighty power of God whose voice makes water, forests, mountains and fire dance or whirl.
+The next psalm picks up this theme on the almighty power of God just by whose voice water, forests, mountains and fire dance or whirl.
 The Lord’s power brings people confidence and peace.

 Collect for Morning Prayer